Thinking about a Summer Job at Camp Kamaji?

 Our campers are the essence of what makes Kamaji the place that it is.
 Without them, Kamaji would simply be a physically beautiful place; with them, Kamaji is a magical place.

 Who works at Camp Kamaji?

 Kamaji’s staff, like its campers, is a diverse group.
 Each summer we hire a staff of over 80 to help us run camp.
-Included in that number are 60 cabin counselors and LTs (former campers now participating in a Leadership Training Program), an on-site licensed doctor and three nursing assistants, activity program specialists including our six wilderness trip leaders.
+Included in that number are 60 cabin counselors and LTs (former campers now participating in a Leadership Training Program), an on-site licensed RN/doctor and three nursing assistants, activity program specialists including our six wilderness trip leaders.
 Add to that our full complement of support staff including administrative, kitchen, office and maintenance staff.

 Many of our staff return year after year.
 In fact, lots are former Kamaji campers!
 Ninety percent are college-aged or older.
 Our staff join us from cities not only from the United Sates but also from several other countries; countries often represented in Kamaji’s staff line-ups included England, Ireland, Mexico, Australia and New Zealand.

 While nearly half of our staff members return summer after summer, we think it is important to include new staffers each summer who can bring their fresh, fun and creative ideas to camp to make our program even better!

 - Cabin counselors who teach one of the following: Sailing, Swimming, Canoeing, Paddleboarding (Stand-Up Paddling), Water-skiing, Windsurfing, Fishing, Sea-Kayaking, English Horseback Riding, Tennis, Archery, Drama, Ceramics, Art and Crafts, Ceramics and Pottery, Photography, Aerobics, Dance, Outdoor Living Skills, Low Ropes Course and Climbing Wall.
 (Women only)